phiadaarr/resolve/README.md

 Its features include single-frequency imaging with either only a diffuse or a diffuse+point-like sky model as prior, single-channel antenna-based calibration with a regularization in temporal domain and w-stacking.

 Resolve is in beta stage: You are more than welcome to test it and help to make it applicable.
-In the likely case that you encounter bugs, please send a bug report to `parras@mpg-garching.mpg.de`.
+In the likely case that you encounter bugs, please contact me via [email](mailto:parras@mpg-garching.mpg.de).

 ## Installation
 - Install nifty7, e.g. via: